johnqherman/YouFoundMyBag.com/README.md

 <details>
 <summary><strong>Is this free?</strong></summary>

-The core functionality is free and open source under the AGPL-3.0 license.
-Self-host it yourself or use the hosted version at [youfoundmybag.com](https://youfoundmybag.com).
+YouFoundMyBag has a free tier (1 bag, core features) and a Pro plan at $5/month or $45/year (up to 10 bags, custom QR colors, no branding).
+Sign up at [youfoundmybag.com](https://youfoundmybag.com).

 </details>